moneroexamples/python-json-rpc/README.md

 Most important functions of Monero's simplewallet and bitmonreod can be executed by means of JavaScript Object Notation Remote Procedure Calls ([json-rpc](https://en.wikipedia.org/wiki/JSON-RPC)).

-Despite this, there seem to be no tutorials and/or examples of how to use json-rpc to interface both bitmonerod and simplewallet.

 Using these procedures, other applications can be developed on top of the simplewallet.
 For example, a GUI, or an web applications allowing for accessing wallet balance online.

+Despite this, there seem to be no tutorials and/or examples of how to use json-rpc to interface both bitmonerod and simplewallet.
+For this reason, the following examples in Python were created.

 ## simplewallet
 The examples demonstrate how to call the most popular procedures